JasperLiao/JasperLiao.github.io/content/authors/admin/_index.md

 My research interest lies broadly in deep learning theory, convex and nonconvex optimization, as well as developing methods that provably improve the efficiency of solving machine learning problems.

-Aside from work, I am also interested in cooking, coffee making, board games, and murder mystery games (剧本杀).
+Aside from work, I am interested in cooking, coffee making, board games, and murder mystery games (剧本杀).
 In the past two years, I also participated in the theatrical productions at Rice Chinese Theater Club, where I was the president, production stage manager, and an actor.

-I also have three cats.
-I love them a lot!
+I have three cats, and I love them a lot!